 Norway starts tuning out analog radio in favor of digital

-A driver adjusts an FM radio inside a car in Oslo, Tuesday, Jan.
-10, 2017.
 From Wednesday, Norway will become the first in the world to phase out analog signals in favor of Digital Audio Broadcasting, or DAB.
+The move ... .

 Comments